 The law generally holds people to the terms of their contract even if one party later changes their mind.
 If a deposit is non-refundable per the terms of the contract, the Court will generally enforce that provision and not require the return of the deposit.

 We paid for the fence that houses his livestock.
 And paid hour wages to install the fence.
 We also did not charge rent in the earlier years because our livestock ran with his.
-So he's been compensated for the posts but he still is threatening if we don't sell it to him then he will just rip out...
+So he's been compensated for the posts but he still is threatening if we don't sell it to him then he will just...
 Read more »

 The landlord and tenant's duties to each other are defined under Nebraska law but are often more specifically defined in a written landlord-tenant agreement.
-What a tenant can do to install improvements or remove improvements on the property they are renting depends heavily on what this agreement...Read more »
+What a tenant can do to install improvements or remove improvements on the property they are renting depends heavily on what this...Read more »

 When there is a lease and payments not being paid pursuant to the lease, the guardian/conservator often has a legal duty to pursue unpaid rents pursuant to the lease terms for the ward's property.
 The rents would go to the ward's estate and not to the conservator herself even though the...Read more »

 My parents owned the home but we're letting the bank foreclosure on my childhood home because of bankruptcy .
 So I started to make the mortgage payments to try to get it put into my name for my new home, but now the bank is talking about for taking about foreclosing on me/her (my step mother)....
 Read more »

 You should save the payment money and approach the bank to take over the loan.
 Yet, the bank in not likely going to be able to talk with you about it since your not on the loan.
 Making payments may take your dad out of default but you won't get any credit for the property and your just helping...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.